 - Developer shall develop, implement, and maintain a TMP for the Project that complies with the ADOT ENG 07-03 ITG Policy.
-The TMP must include the following items: - A. Work zone Traffic Control Plans including entrances and exits from the Site and proposed haul routes. - B. Procedures to communicate TMP information to the Public Relations Officer, other public information personnel, and ADOT, and notify the public of MOT issues in accordance with Section CR 425 of the TPs. - C. An emergency vehicle access plan that describes procedures to provide notification and access to Emergency responders (e.g., police, fire, ambulance, Arizona Department of Public Safety (DPS), school districts, Flood Control District of Maricopa County)
+The TMP must include the following items: - A. Work zone Traffic Control Plans including entrances and exits from the Site and proposed haul routes. - B. Procedures to communicate TMP information to the Public Relations Officer, other public information personnel, and ADOT, and notify the public of MOT issues in accordance with Section CR 425 of the TPs. - C. An emergency vehicle access plan that describes procedures to provide notification and access to Emergency responders (e.g., police, fire, ambulance, Arizona Department of

-- throughout the Site, including critical flood control structures being constructed or reconstructed within the Project limits.
-Developer shall obtain approval of the emergency vehicle access plan from all applicable Emergency responders. - D. Descriptions of the duties of the traffic personnel, by name and level of authority, with MOT responsibilities. - E. Procedures to identify and incorporate the needs of Emergency service providers, law enforcement entities, Governmental Entities, Utility Companies, and other related corridor users and must be presented in the emergency vehicle access plan. - F. Procedures to address special circumstances, such as equipment malfunction, traffic incidents, Lane Closures not reopening on time, motorists' property being damaged, and special events. - G. Identification of, and procedures for addressing and resolving, Project-related construction traffic impact issues on the Project, and recommendation of mitigation measures for Project-related construction traffic impacts. - 15 H. Identification of all special events. - Procedures to minimize Project-related traffic delays and potential accidents by the effective application of traditional traffic mitigation strategies and an innovative combination of public and motorist information, demand management, incident management, system management, alternate route strategies, construction strategies, or other strategies. - J. Procedures to modify the TMP as needed to adapt to current Project circumstances.

-Prior to issuance of NTP2, Developer shall submit the TMP to ADOT for review and comment.
-Developer shall present the TMP at the first pre-construction coordination meeting.
-The TMP is considered a living document.
-As changes occur in the MOT strategies proposed by Developer, but no later than 30 Business Days prior to submittal of any RFC Submittal, Developer shall amend and submit the TMP Update to ADOT for review and comment.

-28462.3.1Temporary Construction Traffic Control Conditions

-29 462.3.1.1 Temporary Auxiliary Lanes and Exit Ramp Extensions

-- Temporary lanes and extension for exit ramps must be designed and constructed to comply withthe following requirements: - A. Existing traffic must not have to slow down in the through lanes to less than 50 miles per hour (mph) in order to safely gain access to the temporary auxiliary lane - B. The temporary auxiliary lane must be long enough so that traffic leaving the through lane at 50 mph can slow down safely to a speed of 30 mph C. The temporary auxiliary lane must have a minimum paved surface width of 11 feet and a - C. The temporary auxiliary lane must have a minimum paved surface width of 11 feet and a minimum paved shoulder width of 3 feet - 38 D. Acceleration lanes must be designed to comply with the requirements in Section DR 440 39 of the TPs 40 E. All temporary auxiliary lanes and extensions for exit ramps must be provided with - E. All temporary auxiliary lanes and extensions for exit ramps must be provided with temporary overhead lighting - 42 F. A minimum 2-foot lateral reaction distance must be provided for any temporary or 43 permanent barrier device, including portable temporary concrete barrier the crossroads.
-Developer shall maintain the minimum number of lanes as reflected in Table 462-2.
+- Public Safety (DPS), school districts, Flood Control District of Maricopa County) 2 throughout the Site, including critical flood control structures being constructed or reconstructed within the Project limits.
+Developer shall obtain approval of the emergency 3 4 vehicle access plan from all applicable Emergency responders. - D. Descriptions of the duties of the traffic personnel, by name and level of authority, with MOT responsibilities. - E. Procedures to identify and incorporate the needs of Emergency service providers, law enforcement entities, Governmental Entities, Utility Companies, and other related corridor users and must be presented in the emergency vehicle access plan. - F. Procedures to address special circumstances, such as equipment malfunction, traffic incidents, Lane Closures not reopening on time, motorists' property being damaged, and special events. - G. Identification of, and procedures for addressing and resolving, Project-related construction traffic impact issues on the Project, and recommendation of mitigation measures for Project-related construction traffic impacts. - H. Identification of all special events. - I. Procedures to minimize Project-related traffic delays and potential accidents by the effective application of traditional traffic mitigation strategies and an innovative combination of public and motorist information, demand management, incident management, system management, alternate route strategies, construction strategies, or other strategies. - J. Procedures to modify the TMP as needed to adapt to current Project circumstances. - 23 Prior to issuance of NTP2, Developer shall submit the TMP to ADOT for review and comment. - 24 Developer shall present the TMP at the first pre-construction coordination meeting.
+The TMP is 25 considered a living document.
+As changes occur in the MOT strategies proposed by Developer. - 26 - but no later than 30 Business Days prior to submittal of any RFC Submittal, Developer shall 27 amend and submit the TMP Update to ADOT for review and comment. - 462.3 DESIGN REQUIREMENTS 28 - 29 462.3.1 Temporary Construction Traffic Control Conditions - Temporary Auxiliary Lanes and Exit Ramp Extensions 30 462.3.1.1 - 31 Temporary lanes and extension for exit ramps must be designed and constructed to comply with 32 the following requirements: - A. Existing traffic must not have to slow down in the through lanes to less than 50 miles per hour (mph) in order to safely gain access to the temporary auxiliary lane - B. The temporary auxiliary lane must be long enough so that traffic leaving the through lane at 50 mph can slow down safely to a speed of 30 mph - C. The temporary auxiliary lane must have a minimum paved surface width of 11 feet and a minimum paved shoulder width of 3 feet - D. Acceleration lanes must be designed to comply with the requirements in Section DR 440 of the TPs - 41 E. All temporary auxiliary lanes and extensions for exit ramps must be provided with 42 temporary overhead lighting - F. A minimum 2-foot lateral reaction distance must be provided for any temporary or permanent barrier device, including portable temporary concrete barrier